eni6ma/eni6ma.github.io/_posts/2025-06-21-Who-Will-Protect.md

 True security won’t come from above.
 It must be **built from the ground up**, in architecture, in policy, and in the mind of the individual who understands that sovereignty is not given.
 It is taken, maintained, and defended, **especially in a world where no one else will**.

-refined for publication or adapted to a talk, op-ed, or whitepaper.

 ---